Inspiration is found in a harness shop…

 By the 1960’s felt was largely replaced by synthetic materials.
-Plastics and fibreglass dominated the market as was the case in much post-war manufacturing.
+Plastics and fibreglass dominated the market as was the case with much post-war manufacturing.
 But, team crests remained predominantly felt through the 70s and 80s, and although less visible, felt continues to be used in the tongues of skates.
 This padding has evolved from the days when hockey players placed two strips of felt beneath their skate laces, enabling them to tighten the fit of the boot to their feet.

 CCM and Bauer, the world’s most renowned brands in hockey equipment, were homegrown in Canada.
 By the 1970s, these company’s fell to corporate mergers, but their names reign supreme.
 Canada makes for good marketing where hockey is concerned.

 Bauer became part of Nike in 1994, and was rebranded Nike Bauer in 2006.
 This was the first time the American conglomerate used a partner brand on any product.
 Bauer was sold by Nike in 2008 and has since passed from parent company to parent company all the while retaining the recognizable name.

 CCM was one of many companies ultimately bought by Reebok in 2004.
 Reebok retired all but the CCM brand, but was acquired by Adidas in 2005.
 Now CCM is the only name brand used by the company on its hockey equipment.
 Just this year, 2017, Adidas sold CCM, and it returned to Canada in the hands of Birch Hill Equity Partners.
 With 15 partner companies, Birch Hill represents one of Canada’s largest corporate entities.
 KW